-

 The candidates have given their consent to the position.

-The Shareholders' Nomination Board proposes to the General Meeting that Olli-Petteri Lehtinen be elected as Chair of the Board and Johanna Lamminen as Vice Chair.
+The Shareholders' Nomination Board proposes to the Annual General Meeting that Olli-Petteri Lehtinen be elected as Chair of the Board and Johanna Lamminen as Vice Chair.

 B. General Meeting documents

 Resolution proposals and other documents mentioned above are also available for viewing at the General Meeting.
-The minutes of the General Meeting can be viewed by shareholders on the above-mentioned website no later than 5 June 2025.
+The minutes of the General Meeting can be viewed by shareholders on the above-mentioned website no later than 27 March 2026.

 C. Instructions for meeting participants